zz227/EChem-Explorations/README.md

 <img src="image/project.png" width="40%" height="40%">

-This repository contains code and datasets associated with the research preprint **[Integrating Machine Learning and Large Language Models to Advance Exploration of Electrochemical Reactions](https://chemrxiv.org/engage/chemrxiv/article-details/66cf7e1120ac769e5f241caf)**.
+This repository contains code and datasets associated with the research paper **[Integrating Machine Learning and Large Language Models to Advance Exploration of Electrochemical Reactions](https://onlinelibrary.wiley.com/doi/10.1002/anie.202418074)** published in Angew.
+Chem.
+Int.
+Ed.
+2024, e202418074.
 This project demonstrates the synergistic potential of machine learning (ML) and large language models (LLMs) for the exploration, prediction, and optimization of electrochemical C-H oxidation reactions.

 ## Overview